Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The restaurant was warm and decked out with hearts for Mother’s Day.

 I tried cheesecake topped with chocolate mousse.
-Mario went for the strawberry cheese pie.

 The cheesecake was fabulously delicious, and I would love to have more of it, but I thought the chocolate mousse/cheesecake ratio was a little too chocolatey and not cheesecakey enough.
 Next time, I’ll go for plain cheesecake.